SumiSastri/google-firebase-and-react/docs/setup/part4-filestorage.md

 Go to your project on the Firestore console and on the left nav select storage.
 Set up in test mode - so that data rules for access do not have to be set up.
 Go to the Rules tab and have a quick look at the rules set by default.

 You can manually upload files or do this programatically.

+Programmatically the upload and downloads are not so easy to follow - the code is buggy with v9.
+See final code in the app as reference.

+This code may need to be refactored as there are too many nested promises.